wolftype/versor_1.0/README.md

 TUTORIAL: BUILD A ROBOT ARM MODEL [This tutorial is in progress . . .]
 ---
-The following tutorial outlines how to model a simple three joint robotic arm.
+The following tutorial outlines (or will, when it is finished) how to model a simple three joint robotic arm.
 There is actually already a class `Chain` which encapsulates much of the functionality below, but it will serve as a method to introduce the various elements and operators of geometric algebra.
+Look in examples/robot.cpp for the implementation file.

-###The `Frame` class
+###Part One: The `Frame` class and Motor Algebra

 Versor includes a class for spatial orientation and navigation (much like a "Navigation" or "Pose" class might in other libraries).
 A `Frame` is constructed by a Point position and Rotor orientation (much like the other libraries' classes might be instantiated with a Vector position and Quaternion orientation).